Upper-level courses

 Notes: Meets the Experiential Learning Requirement as a simulation course.
 Space is limited.
 Course has one section designated for J.D. students and one section designated for LL.M. students.
 Students must select the appropriate section when registering.

-Notes for Fall 2024: Space is limited to 10 students total.
-Priority will be given to students graduating in December 2024, May 2025 or August 2025 in J.D. section.
+Notes for Winter 2025: Space is limited to 12 students total.
+Priority will be given to students graduating in May 2025 or August 2025 in J.D. section.

 No-Fault Insurance Law